How to Build a Pergola

 - Pour into holes.

 - Use a thin, scrap piece of wood to “churn" the concrete in the hole.
-This will ensure that there are no air pockets in the concrete.
+This ensures that there are no air pockets in the concrete.

 - Let the concrete cure for 24 hours.